Links on Android Authority may earn us a commission. Learn more.

-The Guanda RM100 FM Transmitter is a full solution for your in-car media and charging needs.
-It supports four different audio inputs, including Bluetooth, U Disk, AUX, and TF card.
+The Nulaxy KM18 Color FM Transmitter is a complete solution for your in-car media and charging needs.
+It supports four audio inputs, including Bluetooth, AUX, and microSD cards.
 Its convenient interface and extended arm will also make it easy to operate on the go.
-It has a large LCD display for easy visualization, as well as large buttons and a comfortable volume knob.
+It has a large 1.8-inch display for easy visualization, as well as large buttons and a comfortable volume knob.
 You can also use it to charge a couple of devices via USB, and one of them can juice up devices at QC3.0 speeds.

+Do you need something better and like the Nulaxy brand?
 The Nulaxy KM30 is an advanced FM transmitter.
-The unit offers improved fast charging with a QC 3.0 USB-A outlet.
-It also has the added benefit of a raised call and volume button, as well as a plethora of media controls and audio enhancement buttons.
+It offers improved fast charging with a QC 3.0 USB-A outlet.
+It also has the added benefit of a raised call and volume button, as well as a plethora of media controls and audio enhancement options.
 Not to mention that huge microphone, which is meant to improve audio quality significantly.
-There’s support for Bluetooth 5.0, and a huge screen for visualizing your media.
+There’s support for Bluetooth 5.0, and a large screen for visualizing your media.

-The JETech FM Transmitter is a bit different from the previous options on the list in that it only supports devices that still have headphone jacks.
-It’s a nice feature depending on your device, but the JETech sacrifices a few other handy features like automatic channel seeking.
+The Jetech FM Transmitter is a bit different from the previous options on the list in that it only supports devices that still have headphone jacks.
+Depending on your device, it’s a nice feature, but the Jetech sacrifices a few other handy features like automatic channel seeking.
 You’ll have to locate an idle channel and tune the transmitter and your car to match.
-On the bright side, the JETech still offers charging capabilities from the outlet, and it’s easier to connect older devices like iPods and MP3 players.
+On the bright side, the Jetech still offers charging capabilities from the outlet, and it’s easier to connect older devices like iPods and MP3 players.

 Beinhome FM Transmitter